Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: The Individual-based Model

-as the space of weighted point measures on $\mathbb{R}^d$.
-The stochastic population process $(\nu^K_t)_{t\geq 0}$ will take values in $({\cal M}_{K})^M$.
+as the space of weighted finite point measures on $\mathbb{R}^d$.
+The stochastic population process $(\nu^K_t)_{t\geq 0}$ representing the populations' dynamics will take values in $({\cal M}_{K})^M$.
 The $i$th coordinate of this process describes the spatial configuration of the subpopulation of type $i$.
-Thus
+Thus,

 with